Table of Contents

 ADH and oxytocin – hormones of the neurohypophysis

-Antidiuretic hormone acts on the collecting ducts of the kidney.
-It binds to V2-receptors and causes the integration of aquaporin 2 into the apical membrane of the cells.
-The consequence is increased water retention, thus compensating the stimulus for ADH-release, which is hyperosmolarity of the blood.
+ADH acts on the collecting ducts of the kidney.
+It binds to vasopressin 2 (V2)-receptors and causes the integration of aquaporin 2 into the apical membrane of the cells.
+The consequence is increased water retention, thus compensating the stimulus for ADH-release, which is the hyperosmolarity of the blood.

 Oxytocin, the hormone for lactation, is liberated during mechanical stimulation of the nipple when an infant sucks.
 It causes constriction of the myoepithelium of the mammary glands.
 This aids the infant when drinking.